ghiscoding/Angular-Slickgrid/docs/getting-started/quick-start.md

 #### Important note about `ngx-translate`
 #### Now optional
 `ngx-translate` is now optional as of version `2.10.0`, see more info below at [step 5](#5-installsetup-ngx-translate-for-localization-optional)
-**NOTE** please note however that `@ngx-translate` will still be installed behind the scene to make DI (dependency injection) not complaining when using `@Optional()` but it should be removed by the build tree shaking process once you run a production build.
+**NOTE** however, please note that `@ngx-translate` is still going to be installed behind the scene just to make DI (dependency injection) build properly because of our use of `@Optional()` but it should be removed by the build tree shaking process once you run a production build.
 See their version compatibility table below

 | Angular Version     | @ngx-translate/core |
 |---------------------|---------------------|